sugwg/sn-core-bounce-pe/README.md

 ## Introduction

-This notebook is a companion to Afle & Brown (2020) posted at [arxiv:](url to archive).
+This notebook is a companion to Afle & Brown (2020) posted at [arxiv:2010.00719](https://arxiv.org/abs/2010.00719).
 In the paper we investigate the ability of Advanced LIGO, Cosmic Explorer 1, and Cosmic Explorer 2 to measure the physical propeties of core-collapse supernovae through its gravitational-wave radiation.
 This notebook demonstrates the three salient results of this work:

 1. Principal components that form our waveform model.
 The principal components are stored in [principal_components.hdf](https://github.com/sugwg/sn-core-bounce-pe/blob/master/principal_components_files/principal_components.hdf).